 With only one day, start early to maximize your time.
 That means getting started by 8:30 am if possible.

 Most tour companies and travel guides recommend traveling counterclockwise around the Trotternish Loop.
 We recommend traveling clockwise, against traffic.
-It will help minimize crowds at several stops.
+It will help minimize crowds at several stops and you get to visit the Fairy Glen first thing, before the crowds arrive.

 The first stop of the day is the mystical Fairy Glen.
 Often overlooked on the most time limited itineraries, we still think it is worth a stop.
 Plus, if you get here early enough in the morning, you may get it all to yourself.

-The Fairy Glen is a quick visit, easy to hike, and if there is anywhere you could possibly find a fairy on the Isle of Skye, it would be here.
+The Fairy Glen is a quick visit (about 30 to 45 minutes is enough time to visit the Fairy Glen), easy to hike, and if there is anywhere you could possibly find a fairy on the Isle of Skye, it would be here.

 The Quiraing is a gorgeous spot on the Isle of Skye.
-See it from the car park, follow the hiking trail for ten to fifteen minutes to leave most of the crowds behind, or hike the entire 4.5 mile circuit.
+See it from the car park (time: 5 to 10 minutes), follow the hiking trail for ten to fifteen minutes to leave most of the crowds behind, or hike the entire 4.5 mile circuit (about 2 hours).
+To get here from the Fairy Glen, it is a 20-minute drive.

 Kilt Rock and Mealt Falls